ldpercy/turtle/task/readme.md

 ### General

-* Clarify terminology: bearing vs heading vs direction - I think heading and direction can differ in conditions like air/sea currents
 * Different modes/command sets etc - basic/advanced for example
 * See if details/summary open/closed state can be saved in storage as well
 * Maybe save a few copies of the settings history with timestamps in localstorage, might be handy for debugging.
 Different command sets from different tabs maybe also?